Biological Sciences, M.A.

 Applicants should follow the admissions process described in this catalog or at the Graduate Admissions website at www.marshall.edu/graduate/admissions/how-to-apply-for-admission.

-In addition, applicants should send these materials directly to the Graduate Admissions Office:
+In addition, applicants should send the following materials directly to the Graduate Admissions office:

 - three letters of recommendation from academic or professional references;

 - a written statement of educational and professional goals that identifies a member of the graduate faculty from either the Department of Biological Sciences or Department of Natural Resources and the Environment willing to serve as the student's advisor (250-500 words);

 - An overall undergraduate GPA of 3.0 on a 4.0 scale and an average GPA of 3.0 on a 4.O scale in all biological sciences courses.

 A Plan of Study approved by the student’s advisor must be submitted for approval to the dean before the student registers for his or her 12th semester hour.
 The Plan of Study is a student’s “blueprint” for completing graduation requirements.
 Students must also assemble a thesis committee (M.S.) or advising committee (M.A.) consisting of no fewer than three faculty (including the student’s advisor) by the end of their first year.
 Students must meet with their committees at least once within their first year and at least once per semester (excluding the defense) in subsequent years.

 M.A.
 Degree Requirements

 Students who select the M.A. option must complete a minimum of 36 hours of graduate coursework.
 At least 18 credits must be at the 600 level.